tomrcc/docsycannon-docs/README.md

 # DocsyCannon

 [DocsyCannon][] is a [Hugo theme module][] for technical documentation sites, providing easysite navigation, structure, and more.
 This template's aim is to get you started writing documentation using the [Docsy][] theme hugo module with [CloudCannon's CMS][].
-Use this project as a template and edit it with your own content.
+Use the Content Management System to fill out the template with your own content, without having to touch any code.
+If you have experience with Hugo development and CloudCannon, you also have the ability to customize your own page building experience even further.

 ## Using DocsyCannon as a template